 At Streamroot, we’re thrilled to be delivering this mega event with several of the world’s major football hubs, prominent national and international broadcasters in Europe and Latin America including TF1, a leading French broadcaster and one of the biggest European players.

-Having successfully delivered twenty World Cup games during the first week, we’re happy to share some interesting stats on how our patented Distributed Network Architecture – Streamroot DNA™ – helps broadcasters ensure smooth, flawless streaming experience to millions of football fans around the world.
+Having successfully delivered twenty World Cup games during the first week, we’re happy to share some interesting stats on how our patented Distributed Network Architecture – Streamroot CDN Mesh Delivery (formerly known as Streamroot DNA) – helps broadcasters ensure smooth, flawless streaming experience to millions of football fans around the world.

 DELIVERING TO MILLIONS OF FOOTBALL FANS, MANAGING 72% OF TOTAL TRAFFIC